Lazy EyeMay 13, 2015

 - Deprivation – this occurs if there is a problem with one eye, such as a cloudy area in the lens (cataract).
 This “deprives” the child of clear vision in the eye.

-Treatments – Ideally, lazy eye will be diagnosed in childhood to increase the success of treatment.
+Ideally, a lazy eye will be diagnosed in childhood to increase the success of treatment.

 - If the condition is caused by significant differences in sight such as near or farsightedness in the two eyes then corrective lenses may be in order.